atlassian/smith/README.md

 Some resource types can have Outputs - values that are returned by a TPR upon creation.
 For example a TPR may define a DB to be created.
 The Outputs will be a Secret that contains the DB password, a plain string with a username, the DB URL and so on.
-A resource may consume another resources Output by referencing it in its template.
+A resource may consume another resources Output by referencing it in its bundle.
 Outputs field is part of [Status](https://github.com/kubernetes/kubernetes/blob/master/docs/devel/api-conventions.md#spec-and-status).

 ### Dependencies